Curling up in front of the fireplace with an excellent book and a cup of cocoa can be enticing when it’s chilly and wet outside.

 There are also plenty of alternatives for door hardware, including hinges, hooks, and door knobs.

 Just a few turns of a screw can give any door the Restoration Hardware appearance with hardware finishes like aged bronze and brushed nickel.

-Also, while considering how to winterize a rental property, replacing old windows is essential.
+Also, while considering how to winterize a rental property (see more), replacing old windows is essential.

 Older windows may allow heat to escape, creating chilly drafts and forcing your heating system to work more to keep you at a reasonable temperature.

 Make window replacement the first of your winter home improvement chores to solve this issue, and spend money on new, energy-efficient windows.

 Prioritizing your window replacement project now has the added benefit of taking advantage of winter deals and discounts from various businesses.

 As a result of their reduced workload and increased attention to your house improvement, you may spend considerably less for the job now than if you waited until the summer.